carlosesteves/rgo/README.md

 ## Deployment

-    The app has the basic configuration for deployment to Cloudfoundry (check manifest.yml)
+The app has the basic configuration for deployment to Cloudfoundry (check example manifest.yml)

+Example:
+    $ cf deploy